 While some other websites encourage you to take CBD oil products orally on an empty stomach for faster results, this may reduce the overall potency of the CBD oil itself, sacrificing speed for strength.
 Because of the effects of enzymes during digestion, we suggest that CBD oil products that are taken orally, like our CBD oil capsules, be taken with food (especially meals high in medium-chain triglycerides) to increase potential bioavailability.

-Another way to increase bioavailability is to instead take products specifically designed for sublingual absorption under the tongue.
-Products absorbed this way, like pure CBD oils, tinctures, and liquids, have a higher bioavailability and faster onset.
+Another way to increase bioavailability is to instead use CBD products specifically designed for absorption under the tongue.
+Products absorbed this way, like pure CBD oils and tinctures and liquids, have a higher bioavailability and faster onset of natural effects.
 However, after these products are held in the mouth for up to 90 seconds, they are swallowed, meaning that some absorption still takes place along the digestive tract.

-A study on a sprayable cannabinoid product that was absorbed first sublingually and then in the digestive tract after being swallowed demonstrated the positive effects of eating before taking a CBD supplement.
+A study on a sprayable cannabinoid product that was absorbed first under-the-tongue and then in the digestive tract after being swallowed demonstrated the positive effects of eating before taking a CBD product.
 Results of the study showed that bioavailability was 4-fold higher for CBD when taken after a meal.
-However, it also demonstrated that food can delay peak concentration in the blood by a couple hours.
+However, it also demonstrated that food can delay peak concentration in the blood by a couple of hours.

-For HempMeds® customers taking a daily CBD oil supplement, there is more value found in a delayed, heightened level of CBD in the bloodstream.
-In simpler terms, taking CBD oil products with food allows there to be more CBD in your system for a longer period of time after use, giving you the most bang for your buck when using HempMeds® products.
+For HempMeds® customers taking a daily serving of CBD oil, there is more value found in a delayed, heightened level of CBD in the bloodstream.
+In simpler terms, using CBD oil products with food allows there to be more CBD in your system for a longer period of time after use, giving you the most bang for your buck when using HempMeds® products.